Our Team

 Alison graduated with a Master of Social Work degree from the University of Calgary with a specialization in Clinical Social Work Practice.
 She practices from a trauma informed and attachment lens, using modalities such as EMDR (Eye Movement Desensitization and Reprocessing) and ACT (Acceptance and Commitment Therapy), also drawing on other approaches such as EFT (Emotionally Focused Therapy) and CBT (Cognitive Behavioural Therapy).

 Courtney is a Registered Social Worker, wife and mother of 2 little boys.
-After her own experience with infertility, she developed a passion for supporting woman who are at all stages of their journey through motherhood.
-She is deeply invested in providing a safe space to support those who are navigating infertility, and she welcomes the opportunity to walk alongside women who are struggling with the transition to motherhood whether that is during pregnancy or after your child is born.
-Courtney also has a special interest in supporting those who learn that their unborn child has a medical condition.
+After her own experience with infertility and challenges moving into motherhood, she developed a passion for supporting those who are at all phases of their fertility, pregnancy, postpartum, and motherhood journeys.
+She is deeply invested in providing a secure and safe space to support those who are navigating through infertility while also committed to holding space for women who are struggling with the transition to motherhood.
+Courtney also has a special interest in working with those struggling with postpartum anxiety and OCD as well as those learning that their unborn child has a medical condition.

 Sessions with Courtney will feel collaborative and empowering and the hope is that you will leave feeling as though you can comfortably move forward knowing what you need to do next.
-Courtney truly believes that she is meant to walk alongside her families through their struggle with infertility and motherhood and will be there to hold space during the hard times and also to celebrate with you when things are feeling good.
-Courtney uses an integrative approach in her work and draws from her knowledge of Interpersonal Psychotherapy (IPT), Narrative Therapy, CBT, she is trauma informed and views the world through a feminist lens which intimately informs her practice.
+Courtney truly believes that she is meant to walk alongside her clients through their struggle with infertility and motherhood and will be there to hold space during the hard times and also to celebrate with them when things are feeling good.
+Courtney uses an integrative approach in her work and draws from her knowledge of Interpersonal Psychotherapy (IPT), Narrative Therapy, and CBT.
+She is trauma informed and views the world through a feminist lens which intimately informs her practice.
+Courtney also welcomes the opportunity to incorporate faith into sessions should that be of interest.

-Courtney is passionate about her work and is currently working on Certification with Postpartum Support International.
+Courtney is passionate about her work and is always seeking new ways to grow both personally and professionally.
 She has completed training in Maternal Mental Health, Infertility, Pregnancy Loss and Reproductive Trauma and she completed her Masters Degree in Social Work in 2013.
 When Courtney is not working you can find her hiking with her family, playing tractors with her boys, or helping out on the family farm!

 Tara is a mom of three and became passionate about maternal mental health after experiencing postpartum depression, severe sleep deprivation, and several pregnancy losses throughout her fertility journey.
 It was after the loss of her own mother when her third child was a newborn that she realized how alone, isolating, and overwhelming parenthood can be and became eager to provide those with the support and understanding that is so lacking in our communities.
 Tara has a special interest in supporting those who have suffered from miscarriages, grief, infertility, and birth trauma.
 She strives to create a brave, non-judgmental space where clients can feel validated, empowered, and safe to explore their experiences, become more self-aware, and discover new perspectives.